nonphoto/midterm-sky/README.md

 ### Rendering Technique

-This project lends itself well to a rendering technique called [raycasting](www.wikipedia.com).
 Real life objects get their color from light bouncing off of them and into your eye or a camera.
-Raycasting is a method of determining the color of each pixel on the screen by approximating how light bounces off of things in a scene.
-Unlike in real life, the rays go from the camera outward and only follow a subset of the many possible paths light can take.
+Raycasting, the technique used in this project, is a method of determines the color of each pixel on the screen by approximating how light bounces off of things in a scene.
+Unlike in real life, the titular rays go from the camera outward and only follow a subset of the many possible paths light can take.

 You might see why raycasting works well here.
 The sky gets its color from sunlight bouncing off of the particles that make up our atmosphere in an effect called atmospheric scattering.
 This means we can simulate each ray of light from the sun to the camera with a raycast in the opposite direction.